Virtually Dickens: A Christmas Carol (December 2020) and The Grand Duke (2022)

 Virtually Dickens: A Christmas Carol

 Choose from four performances to view online at home and pair with a traditional English dinner to-go from Longfellow’s Wayside Inn.
-All performances begin at 7:00pm.
+The ticket price will help All performances begin at 7:00pm.
 Pick up dinner between 5:00-6:00pm.

 $10 per link to the online performance